Thorlabs Inc.

 • Modular Design for Interchanging Actuators

 Thorlabs' 3-Axis NanoMax Flexure Stages are ideal for use in fiber launch systems or applications that require sub-micron repeatability.
 The parallel flexure design ensures precise, smooth, and continuous motions with negligible friction.
 Each unit provides 4 mm of X, Y , and Z travel with a maximum load capacity of 1 kg.
-The nominal deck height of the stage is 62.5 mm, which matches that of our 3-Axis MicroBlock compact flexure stages and RollerBlock long travel stages.
+The nominal deck height of the stage is 62.5 mm, which matches that of our 3-Axis MicroBlock compact flexure stages and RollerBlock long travel stages, as well as that of our MVSN1(/M) motorized vertical stage, allowing them to be used in conjunction (see below).
 Adapter plates are available for mounting our NanoMax stages to a wide range of other Thorlabs rotation and long travel linear stages.

 Flexure StageClick to Enlarge